 - Sturgeon and leopard shark: Boil for about 5 minutes.

-- Most basslike fish, i.e., walleyes, rockfish, bass and perch you will only need to boil for 2 to 3 minutes.
+- Most basslike fish, i.e., walleyes, rockfish, bass and perch you will only need to boil for a minute or two.
 They are tender already.
 (Here is a recipe with walleye skin chicharrons.)

 Now you need to carefully remove all the meat and fat from the skins.
 Gently lift the skins out of the boiling water and lay them meat side up on a cutting board.
 Now, using a butter knife, carefully lift and remove all the meat and fat.
 This is fairly tricky, and if you have oven-mitt hands you will tear the skin.
 Take your time until you get the hang of it.